resource-watch/resource-watch/README.md

 You can find more info about Cypress and its API in [their docs](https://docs.cypress.io/guides/overview/why-cypress.html).

 Part of the frontend application relies on data provided by the backend API, which is only served if the user is authenticated.
-To support mocking user authentication across both applications, the frontend test suite relies on [authentication mocking](https://www.npmjs.com/package/passport-mock-strategy) which is only enabled if the `NODE_ENV` environment variable has the `TEST_FRONTEND` value.
+To support mocking user authentication across both applications, the frontend test suite relies on [authentication mocking](https://www.npmjs.com/package/passport-mock-strategy) which is only enabled if the `APP_ENV` environment variable has the `TEST_FRONTEND` value.
 As such, be sure to use this value when starting the test server that will be used for the frontend testing.

 ## Backend testing